MeiChenc/MBS-pricing-model/README.md

 This project develops a comprehensive **Prepayment Model** and **Pricing Engine** for Agency Mortgage-Backed Securities (MBS).
 The primary goal is to quantify the "S-Curve" behavior of borrowers and value the embedded prepayment option.

-While initial experiments explored the **Cox Proportional Hazards model**, the final implementation utilizes a **Logit-OLS framework**.
-This approach proved superior for handling aggregate pool-level data (CPR/SMM), successfully capturing non-linear refinancing behaviors.
+While initial experiments explored a Cox Proportional Hazards framework, the final implementation adopts a Logit-OLS specification due to the use of **aggregate pool-level CPR/SMM data**, where exact event timing and censoring information required by survival models are not fully observable.

 The Valuation Engine reveals significant **Negative Convexity** in the analyzed 30-year cohort.
-The estimated **Effective Duration of 6.66** confirms "Price Compression" in rallying rate environments, validating the model's ability to price option risk.
+The estimated **Effective Duration of 6.66** confirms "Price Compression" in rallying rate environments, validating the framework’s ability to translate borrower behavior into **tradable convexity and duration risk**.

 ---